uidaholib/documents-digital-collections-template/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

+## About the Collection

+This digital collection was developed to provide online access to the semi-regular newsletters produced by Friends of the Clearwater (FOC), a non-profit organization headquartered in Moscow, Idaho.
+For several years, copies of the organization’s newsletter had been archived in the Library’s Day-Northwest publication collection, alongside newsletters and bulletins from many other Idaho nonprofits.
+FOC donated missing issues in 2026, making it possible to create a nearly complete digital archive of the organization’s publication.
+Together, the newsletters offer one perspective on the history and future of some of North Idaho’s most prominent watersheds.

+U of I Library’s Special Collections and Archives preserves numerous records pertaining to Idaho’s environment, and especially the use and conservation of North Idaho’s landscape.
+To explore other archival holdings, visit our [finding aids](https://archiveswest.orbiscascade.org/search.php?r=idu).

 ## About the Clearwater Defender

+*Interpretive content contributed by Annette Bridges of Friends of the Clearwater in 2026.*

 *The Clearwater Defender* is published approximately three times a year.
 It is the newsletter of Friends of the Clearwater (FOC), a 501(c)(3) non-profit organization based in Moscow, Idaho that is dedicated to preserving, protecting, and defending the forests, waterways, and wildlife in the wild heart of north-central Idaho.
-The newsprint version is sent by mail to Friends of the Clearwater's almost 500 members, and recent issues are available on FOC's website at friendsoftheclearwater.org.
+The newsprint version is sent by mail to Friends of the Clearwater's almost 500 members, and recent issues are available on FOC's website at [friendsoftheclearwater.org](friendsoftheclearwater.org).

 {% include feature/image.html objectid="foc_2014-n01" %}